Register with us as a New Patient

-The NHS guidelines for new patient registrations have been put into place in order to ensure that patient registration fraud within the NHS is minimised.
+Whilst not manditory, the NHS guidelines for new patient registrations have been put into place in order to ensure that patient registration fraud within the NHS is minimised.
 When you register with the Westbank Practice you will be asked to provide a combination of the following documents: